HarryPaniccc/DnD/Session Notes/Vanguard/Session 85 - Estravian Brigands.md

 - Afterwards, they return outside to find [[Ballard]] and a band of bandits harrassing Edmund and Van Richten.
 - The bandits are slaughtered, but three surrender, turning out to be led by Syr Edmund's niece, [[Belle Nierhund]]
 - After a day's ride they return Belle to her home in the village at the end of the valley, [[Trau's End]].
 There, Kanan offers for Belle to join the [[Battalion of the Silver Arrow]]

-**Antumbrahn 26th - Whatsapp gameplay**
-- The group departs from [[Trau's End]] saying goodbye to [[Syr Edmund]] for now, and crosses the plains ahead without a hitch.
-- Caede and Kanan have a snowball fightm and end their journey on a hill overlooking the [[Yiata River]] and the [[Faults of North Estravia]]
-- Draugr incident

-**Antumbrahn 27th - 29th Whatsapp gameplay**
-- Crossing of the river

-**Antumbrahn 30th - Whatsapp gameplay**
-- Searching the river for a way to the faults
-- Ascend to the faults

-**Dulussahn 1st - Whatsapp gameplay**
-- First day of hiking across the faults.
-- Kanan scouts, revealing a few key objectives.
-The group goes to the road.
-- At night they hear the sound of white dragons going at it.

-**Dulussahn 2nd - Whatsapp gameplay**
--

 ---
 ## Introduction